Challenge: Responsible Travel Week 2020 - Planeta.com

 Nerdy Gadgets

-- Create a countdown https://www.timeanddate.com/clocks/freecountdown.html
+- Create a countdown timeanddate.com/clocks/freecountdown.html

-- Create a wordcloud https://www.wordclouds.com
+- Create a wordcloud wordclouds.com

-- Translate something https://translate.google.com
+- Translate something translate.google.com

+- Capture a web page via the Internet Archive / Wayback Machine – archive.org/web

 Nerdy Stuff